 Let’s look at these issues one by one.

 One of the mistakes we’ve seen people fall into is what you might call ‘procurement by feature set’.
-If your requirements document includes all the features and interfaces your existing vendors have ever offered, then you will be confined to the same old solutions – and costs and inflexibility – that you always had.
+If your requirements specification list includes all the features and interfaces your existing vendors have ever offered, then you will be confined to the same old solutions – and costs and inflexibility – that you always had.
 To benefit from a new approach, it’s likely you’ll want to make some operational changes – adopting web 2.0 tools, for example.
 So, it’s important to scope out the project with a broader view of the business objectives, rather than simply a universal protocol list.
 Consider some service or feature rationalization, for example, as part of the project goals and consider the operational benefits of moving the networking equipment into the same environment as your cloud IT operations – such as deploying software containers on a Linux operating system.
 And, of course, the support requirements that you’ve traditionally applied to hardware procurement, won’t apply to the software component of the solution, and vice versa.

 You could even challenge your software vendors to offer innovative pricing structures, like a bundled price for all of your subscribers, regardless of how many physical switches you needed.